 Troy is a medium-sized city located in the state of Ohio.
 With a population of 25,659 people and six constituent neighborhoods, Troy is the 63rd largest community in Ohio.

 Unlike some cities, Troy isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Troy are a mix of both white- and blue-collar jobs.
 Overall, Troy is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Troy who work in office and administrative support (14.62%), sales jobs (9.27%), and management occupations (8.81%).

 Also of interest is that Troy has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Troy in 2010 was $24,632, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $98,528 for a family of four.
+The per capita income in Troy in 2010 was $25,913, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $103,652 for a family of four.
 However, Troy contains both very wealthy and poor people as well.

 The people who call Troy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troy residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Troy include Irish, English, French , and Italian.

 The most common language spoken in Troy is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Japanese and Chinese.